How did you get into the industry?

 Where have you had the best fish and chips?

-What side is a must with your fish and chips?
+What side is a must for fish and chips?

 If you could open a fish and chip shop anywhere, where would it be?